Reuters asks judge to release secret Propecia documents

 Merck did not respond to a request for comment.
 The company previously told Reuters it “stands behind the safety and efficacy of Propecia” and noted that the drug has been prescribed safely to millions of men since the late 1990s.

 A June 25 Reuters investigation revealed how judges have allowed the makers of dozens of consumer products to file under seal in their courts information that is pertinent to public health and safety.
 They often do so without explanation, though in most jurisdictions, they are required to provide one.
-Read the Reuters investigatihere

 The investigation found that hundreds of thousands of Americans have been killed or seriously injured over the past couple of decades by allegedly defective products — drugs, cars, medical devices and other products — while evidence that could have alerted consumers and regulators to potential danger remained under seal.